Rockabilly: Rockabilly revival: 1970–1990

-Also in 1980 Queen scored a number-one hit on the Billboard Hot 100 with the rockabilly-inspired single "Crazy Little Thing Called Love".
+Also in 1980, Queen scored a number-one hit on the Billboard Hot 100 with the rockabilly-inspired single "Crazy Little Thing Called Love".

 The Stray Cats were the most commercially successful of the new rockabilly artists.
 The band formed on Long Island in 1979 when Brian Setzer teamed up with two school chums calling themselves Lee Rocker and Slim Jim Phantom.
 Attracting little attention in New York, they flew to London in 1980, where they had heard that there was an active rockabilly scene.
 Early shows were attended by the Rolling Stones and Dave Edmunds, who quickly ushered the boys into a recording studio.
-The Stray Cats had three UK Top Ten singles to their credit and two best-selling albums.
+The Stray Cats had three UK Top Ten singles to their credit and two bestselling albums.
 They returned to the US, performing on the TV show Fridays with a message flashing across the screen that they had no record deal in the States.

 Soon EMI picked them up, their first videos appeared on MTV, and they stormed up the charts stateside.
 Their third LP, Rant 'N' Rave with the Stray Cats, topped charts across the US and Europe as they sold-out shows everywhere during 1983.
 However, personal conflicts led the band to break up at the height of their popularity.
 Brian Setzer went on to solo success working in both rockabilly and swing styles, while Rocker and Phantom continued to record in bands both together and singly.
 The group has reconvened several times to make new records or tours and continue to attract large audiences live, although record sales have never again approached their early '80s success.

 The Jime entered the rockabilly scene in 1983, when Vince Gordon formed his band.
 The Jime was a Danish Band.
 The Jime was the band of Vince Gordon, rockabilly guitarist.
 Not only was he the nerve of the band, Vince Gordon was the band.
 He composed nearly all its songs and hits.
 Vince Gordon also left his mark on the rockabilly scene in many ways.
 Expert Fred Sokolow talks about the Vince Gordon style in Rockabilly due to his composing.
 Vince Gordon had many different musicians in his band.
 The lifetime of the Jime ended with the death of Vince Gordon in 2016.